-Accelerated Degree Completion Programs for Adults
+Degree-Completion Programs for Adults

-Applied Psychology

-Business Administration (EMP)
+Applied Psychology Business Administration (EMP) Information Technology

-Communication (ECP)

-Information Technology

 Graduate Programs

-Master of Arts in Industrial/
+Master of Arts in Industrial/Organizational Psychology Master in Health Care Management and Administration

-Organizational Psychology

-Master in Professional Accountancy

 Master in Project Management

 Master of Business Administration

-Master of Education in Early Childhood
+Master of Education in Early Childhood Special Education

-Special Education

 Master of Education in Teacher Leadership

-Master of Market Research
+Master of Occupational Therapy

 Master of Public Health

-Master of Science in Applied Geospatial
+Master of Science in Geographic Information Systems

-Sciences

-Master of Science in Communication

-Sciences and Disorders
+Master of Science in Communication Sciences and Disorders

-Master of Science in Computer
+Master of Science in Computer Information Systems

-Information Systems

 Master of Science in Data Science

-Master of Science in Health Informatics Management
+Master of Science in Health Informatics

 Master of Science in Nursing

 Master of Science in Nursing/RN-MSN

-Master of Science in Nursing/Master's
+Master of Science in Nursing/Master's Entry in Nursing Practice

-Nursing Entry

 Master of Science in Special Education

-Master of Science in Supply Chain
+Master of Science in Supply Chain Management

-Management

-Certificate Programs
+Undergraduate Certificate Programs

-Advanced Graduate Certificate in Market Research

-CIS Application Development

-CIS Network Administration

-Cyber Security

-Digital Cinema

-Geographic Information Systems
+Cyber Security Geographic Information Systems

-Graduate Certificate in Applied Geospatial Science

-Graduate Certificate in Data Science

-Graduate Certificate in Entertainment

-Industry

-Graduate Certificate in Human AP

-Geography

-Graduate Certificate in Human Resource

-Management

-Graduate Certificate in Market Research
+Graduate Certificate Programs

+Application Development (CIS) Data Science Entertainment Industry Geographic Information Systems Human Geography for AP® Market Research Network Administration (CIS)

+Graduate Teacher Endorsements

+ESL and Bilingual Special Education (LBS1) Teacher Leader

-Graduate Certificate in Project Management
+Post-Baccalaureate Certificate in Clinical Leadership (Nursing) Post-Master's Certificate for Nursing Education Project Management

-Nurse Educator

 Art

-The Department of Art offers six programs of visual studies leading to the bachelor's degree: the bachelor of fine arts major (B.F.A.), the studio art major, the art business major, the art education licensure major, the graphic design major and the interdisciplinary communication studies major.
+he Department of Art offers six programs of visual studies leading to the bachelor's degree: the bachelor of fine arts major (B.F.A.), the studio art major, the art business major, the art education licensure major, the graphic design major and the interdisciplinary communication studies major.
 The programs are designed to build on the strengths of a traditional core curriculum while encouraging individual artistic direction and supporting career goals.
-Completion of a degree program provides the student with the academic background, technical foundation and qualifications necessary to pursue graduate study or a career in the visual arts, communication, education, or a related field.
+Completion of a degree program provides the student with the academic background, technical foundation and qualifications necessary to pursue graduate study or a career in the visual arts, communication, education or a related field

 Along with the majors, the department offers a concentration in the Bachelor of Liberal Studies program, a minor in art education and a minor in art history.
 The minor may be elected to accompany a major or chosen to support programs in other fields that interrelate with visual art.

 In addition to these programs, the department supplies a range of courses that satisfy two of the categories of the Integrated Curriculum: Fine Arts and Historical Analysis.
-The department also welcomes students who simply wish to explore their

-creative interests by taking individual art courses.
+The department also welcomes students who simply wish to explore their creative interests by taking individual art courses.
 Introductory studios are open to all students with or without previous art experience or special skills.

 Other on-campus resources include an outstanding art collection of Imagist and Abstractionist art.
 Comprising more than 80 works, this collection is on permanent display in the A.C.
 Buehler Library.
 In addition, the College has a vibrant art exhibition and a visiting artist program that each year hosts six or more exhibitions by professional artists that include gallery talks and additional classroom contact.

 Faculty

-Lynn Hill, Chair; Dustan Creech, Richard Paulsen, Mary Lou Stewart John Pitman Weber, professor emeritus
+Mary Lou Stewart, Chair; Dustan Creech, Lynn Hill, Richard Paulsen, John Pitman Weber, professor emeritus

 Majors in Art

 All majors in art require a combination of the Core Curriculum and concentrations in studio work.

 The Core Curriculum

-ART 113 Introduction to Art Software
+ART 113 Introduction to Art Software One course from the following in Non-European

-ART 115 Drawing Studio
+ART 115 Drawing Studio Art History:

-ART 120 Painting Studio

-ART 125 Design Studio

-ART 341 Survey History of Western Art

-ART 342 Survey History of Modern Art

-One course from the following in Non-European Art History:

-ART 353 Survey of Latin American Art ART 373 Survey of Non-European Art ART 375 American Indian and Ancient American Art

-ART 376 Art of India

-ART 443 Issues in Contemporary Art: